Header Graphic for Gold Investing Simplified

 Liberty Head Gold Double Eagle

-The $20 Liberty features the head of Lady Liberty with coronet on the obverse side.
-The reverse features the image of a spread-winged eagle.
+The obverse of the $20 Liberty features the bust of Lady Liberty with coronet on which the word "LIBERTY" is inscribed.
+The perimeter displays 13 stars representing the original thirteen colonies with the mint date appearing below the bust.
+The reverse features the image of a spread-winged eagle with a shield protecting its breast (an adaptation of the Great Seal of the United States).
 The mint mark is on the reverse below the eagle.
 Mint marks are "CC" for Carson City, "D" for Denver, "O" for New Orleans and "S" for the San Francisco Mint.
-If no mint mark appears, it was minted by the Philadelphia Mint.
+If no mint mark appears, it was minted in Philadelphia.

 The Liberty Head design was used on the $20 double eagles, $10 eagles, $5 half-eagles and $2.50 quarter-eagles.
 Over the 57 years in which the $20 Liberty was minted, a few noteworthy changes were made to this gold coin...